About Us

 So much better when we're together

 Enter Hakuna Matata in March of 2012.
-I sold my beloved Oldenburg mare and upgraded to an old, broke OTTB gelding who hauls my butt over fences without holding a grudge when I act like my normal screwball self.
-He is a 1993 model who kicked butt and took names at the track for years, then converted to eventing.
-He's a novice-level packer, schools training, and jumps over pretty much anything I point him at.
+I sold my beloved Oldenburg mare and upgraded to an old, broke OTTB gelding who hauled my butt over fences without holding a grudge when I acted like my normal screwball self.
+He was a 1995 model who kicked butt and took names at the track for years, then converted to eventing.
+He was a novice-level packer, schooled training, and jumped over pretty much anything I pointed him at.

 For the curious, here's the link to why Cuna is officially defined as "a mean ass bastard horse".